-Since its inception in 2004, the Hollings Center has held 30 Dialogue Conferences, hosting over 600 participants from almost 50 countries.
-Additionally, the Hollings Center has awarded over $200,000 to previous participants to fund more than 25 small grants, establishing networks with hundreds of additional stakeholders.
+Since its inception in 2004, the Hollings Center has held over 40 Dialogue Conferences, hosting over 1000 participants from over 45 countries.
+Additionally, the Hollings Center has awarded over $300,000 to previous participants to fund dozens of small grants, establishing networks with hundreds of additional stakeholders.
 Read on to hear about our history of success:

 Our dialogues bring together a diverse group of participants to touch on under-served topics, building networks and promoting cross-cultural understanding

 Read below for examples of how Hollings Center programs build networks and lead to new understandings:

 - Our dialogue on “Afghan-U.S. Relations: Development, Investment and Cultural Exchange” brought together an unlikely pair: a Bosnian-American who heads a scholarship organization for Bosnians and a trainer from Afghanistan’s National Solidarity Program, who does outreach to rural villages in Afghanistan.
 Following the dialogue, three Afghans trained four Bosnians on formulating a nation-wide rural development program.

 - Following our conference on “Oral History in the Middle East and Central Asia,” several participants followed the dialogue by holding a workshop at Mardin Artuklu University.
 The event, “Oral History in Mardin: Developing Practice, Sharing Experience,” assembled a young Afghan scholar, a seasoned archivist, and director of a world-class oral history center with local oral historians, academics and students.
 These discussions promoted the use of oral history in Mardin and contributed to research undertaken to develop guidelines for the use of oral history in conflict resolution.